hitz-zentroa/lm-contamination/CONTRIBUTING.md

 **How to post the results**

-In addition to the results, we would like to see the ammount of executions needed to obtain the result and a screenshoot that serves as "evidence".
-Results can be asked to be replicated by another independent person, but screenshoots always helps.
+In addition to the results, we would like to see the ammount of executions needed to obtain the result and a screenshot that serves as "evidence".
+Results can be asked to be replicated by another independent person, but screenshots always helps.